ptee/VideoEngine/README.md

-# viden -- A small video engine library
+# (VideoEngine) viden -- A small video engine library
 A library to handle a separate video/image processing and GUI in separate threads.
 It integrates OpenCV (to render the image/video) and Qt for GUI.

 # Requirements: